strad_bar

 It’s everything your guitar will be someday – just sooner.

-Our goals for this process are nothing short of helping to improve the sound of every quality guitar on the planet.
+Our goals for this process are nothing short of striving to improve the performance and sound of every quality guitar on the planet.

 To date, we have recorded proven, quantifiably-graphed improvement on 100% of the guitars we’ve processed.
 Every single instrument to which we’ve applied the process has improved within the following parameters:

-You have a great guitar.
-Are you ready to experience just how great it can actually sound?
+You have a fantastic guitar that you love.
+Think it can’t get better?
+Would it be better in 50, 75, 100 years?
+Are you ready to experience just how great it can actually sound NOW?